poucotm/Guna/README.md

 ### Adaptive Theme

-Guna automatically tweaks theme colors to match selected other color scheme.
-Basically, by matching background color, Guna can be combined with other color schemes, like Monokai, Mariana, Ayu, ...
-Some examples are below.
-Guna also supports an easy way to __customize theme colors and fonts__.
-In order to override colors and font faces, use __*Preferences > Package Settings > Guna > Dark (Light) theme settings*__ ([__Guna theme settings__][L11]).
+Guna automatically adjusts its theme colors to match the selected color scheme by aligning the background color.
+This allows seamless integration with various color schemes like Monokai, Mariana, Ayu, and others.
+For easy customization of theme colors and fonts, navigate to <code>Preferences</code> > <code>Package Settings</code> > <code>Guna</code> > <code>Dark (Light) theme settings</code>.

 __*Adaptive Theme Testing Shot*__